BusyByte/release-it-se/ch4.md

 ## Force Multiplier

-like a lever- large movements with less effort
+like a lever - large movements with less effort

 ## Outage Amplification

 empty caches dogpile database

 ## Controls and Safeguards

+2 points that could fail - expected and what it sees compared to reality

 ## Remember This